enmumne/Grumpy-GregTech-6/README.md

  Known Issues:
  - Xaero worldmap can only be zoomed in/out with the buttons, not the scrolling wheel.
 Problem with Java 19.
  - This still contains my old edit of the questbook, and an outdated version of Bear's questbook, as it was around June 2022.
 I should probably update it.
- - No scripts (I should re-add those in Bear's pack)
  - No Immersive Engineering, due to incompatibility on Java 19, waiting on a fix.

 Bear's GT6 default pack: